Manny-D/AWS-Security-Identity-and-Access-Management-IAM-/README.md

 <br>

-To align with the best security practive of least privilege, we'll create an IAM user with admin privileges.
-We will use this user account for the remainder of the project, instead of the root user.
+To align with the best security practice of least privilege, we will now create an IAM user with admin privileges to use for the remainder of the project, instead of the root user.

 <br>